FAQs

 This section covers firms and lawyers that specialise in disputes arising over loss suffered as a result of negligent advice given by professionals.
 A wide range of professionals are covered, including architects, surveyors, financial advisers, insurance brokers and solicitors or barristers.

 We don’t accept work involving medical professionals as these are covered in our Clinical Negligence tables.
+Representation of construction professionals in London can be found in our Construction: Professional Negligence table too.

 Related sections: Clinical Negligence, Construction, Insurance, Professional Discipline